-Teleshova conducted postdoctoral research at Rockefeller University and the Population Council and received additional postdoctoral training at Mt.
-Sinai Medical Center in New York.
+Dr. Teleshova is a physician and immunologist by training.
+Dr. Teleshova earned her MD from Pavlov State Medical University in St. Petersburg, Russia, and her PhD from Karolinska Institute, Stockholm, Sweden.
+Dr. Teleshova conducted postdoctoral research at the Population Council and Icahn School of Medicine at Mount Sinai in New York.
 Her postdoctoral research focused on the biology of HIV infection and its prevention through microbicides and vaccines.

 Dr. Teleshova serves as a primary investigator or project co-lead on several NIH awards.

 Dr. Teleshova is a member of the Population Council IRB and a member of the Board of Directors of the Population Council-Kenya (PC-Kenya).